arselzer/staticcharge/app/content/contents.md

 ## Table of Contents

 1. [The Aims](/#3)
+  * Choice of Topic
+  * Areas of Interaction
+  * The Goal
+  * Project Specifications
 2. [The Selection of Sources](/#5)
+  * List of chosen Sources
+  * Evaluation of Sources
 3. [Application of Information](/#6)
   * Setting up the Infrastructure
   * Implementing the Application